Why I Love Postcrossing (and Why You Might Too)

 You just wait for the surprise.

 That's it.
-A global postcard exchange powered by kindness, curiosity, and snail mail.
+A postcard exchange powered by kindness, curiosity, and snail mail.

 No algorithms.
 No pressure.
 Just postcards travelling across the world.